Culture and heritage

 We’re using powerful computer models to conduct large-scale analysis of language systems and historic texts, as well as researching the cultural values of different faiths, to open up language learning to the masses and strengthen relations among diverse communities.

-- Professor Dagmar Divjak and Professor Petar Milin lead the extensive Out of Our Minds project, which aims to build a more multilingual society by uncovering building blocks for language learning that are easier and more instinctive to understand.
+• Professor Dagmar Divjak and Professor Petar Milin lead the extensive Out of Our Minds project.
+We're building a more multilingual society by uncovering building blocks for language learning that are easier and more instinctive to understand.

-- Professor Peter Morey’s AHRC-funded project, Empathy, Narrative and Cultural Values, investigates how cultural values, particularly those rooted in Islam, shape individuals' engagement with stories, especially in educational and health contexts.
+• Professor Peter Morey’s AHRC-funded project, Empathy, Narrative and Cultural Values, investigates how cultural values, particularly those rooted in Islam, shape individuals' engagement with stories.

 Culture and heritage courses